 If someone comes to me and says, ‘give me your money and I’ll double it in 2 years’, you will just close the door on that person.
-That’s because it is too good to be true, otherwise all of us would be stinking rich, and every day in the newspaper we read there is some financial fraud happening somewhere.
+That’s because it is too good to be true.
+If this were the case all of us would be stinking rich, and we would read cases of financial fraud every day in the newspapers.
 So, how can you trust anyone with your money?
 That said, if we want to get rich with our savings, we need to invest smart.

-The first step is by educating ourselves about mutual funds and their long-term benefits as an investment avenue.
-In this article, we will cover what a mutual fund is, and the different types of MFs, ways to pick the best MF, a step-by-step tutorial on how to open your mutual fund account.
+The first step is by educating ourselves about mutual funds and their long-term benefits as investment avenues.
+Are you an investor seeking some guidance as you undertake your journey into mutual funds investments?
+Then read on, as we discuss, in this article, about what mutual funds are, the different types of MFs, ways to pick the best MF, and a step by step tutorial on how to invest in mutual funds online.

-What is mutual fund and what are the different types?
+What are mutual funds and what are their different types?

-Mutual fund collects money from people like us.
-Rs.
-500 from one, Rs.
-1000 from another, Rs.2000 from the next one and creates a money pool.
-A fund manager then uses this pool to invest in stocks, bonds, and various asset classes based in the investment objective.
-We don’t have to worry about where it is being invested because the fund manager takes care of it for a commission of around 1-2%.
-If you want to invest long term, mutual funds are a great option because instead of sitting idle, your money will go and earn for you.
+Mutual funds collect different denominations of money from multiple investors and create money pools.
+A fund manager then uses this pool to invest in stocks, bonds, and various asset classes based on the investment objective stated in one’s investment plan.
+We don’t have to worry about where it is being invested, because the fund manager takes care of it for a commission of around 1-2%.
+If you want to invest long term, mutual funds are great options, because your money earns you more money!.

 The question that you might have is how can you be sure that the mutual fund will not run away with your money.
 Mutual Funds are regulated by SEBI.
 So, running away is highly unlikely.
 However, if you chose a bad fund manager, then he/she might lose your money by investing in bad stocks.

 First, let’s find out the different types of mutual funds available.
 There are 3 major types.